 The Phase 2 restoration section of the Cotswold Canals is between Gateway Bridge, in the Cotswold Water Park and Inglesham near Lechlade.
 Inglesham is where the Thames & Severn Canal joins the River Thames.

 Some of the achievements to date on this section include:

-- Restoration of Cerney Wick Lock (structure only)
+- Restoration of Cerney Wick Lock (1990 - structure & top gates only)